 As mentioned above, the level of solar radiation in the central and northern parts of the country can reach 9.5 kWh/m2 per day, and the wind speed exceeds 8.5 m/s, which is a tangible resource for energy production.
 As a consequence, there is a large number of renewable energy facilities located in the area.
 The largest solar station is El Romero with an installed capacity of 246 MW, and largest wind park will be Cabo Leones, with 319.5 MW [31,32].
 One of the most promising areas for the development of concentrating solar power technologies is in the north of Chile, and several stations are at the development or construction stage.

 Atacama-1 CSP tower type station in the Antofagasta area will have a capacity of 110 MW using thermo solar technology; a second station, CSP Parabolic type Minera el Tesoro, has a capacity of 10 MW [33,34].
-Since 2013, there has been a significant increase in solar power installed capacity from 218 MWe in 2014 to 2110 MWe in 2017 [28].
+Since 2013, there has been a significant increase in solar power installed capacity making 41% of all renewable capacity, including hydropower, in 2023 [28].

 Southern regions with the highest wind speed are less populated, and that fact slows down the development of renewable energy.